malcolms123/Ahref_Traffic/README.md

 ## Notes

 - The script uses human-like typing patterns to avoid detection
-- Manual intervention may be required if Ahrefs shows captchas
-- Keep the browser window visible while the script runs
+- Do not exit the browser window while the script is running (you can minimize it)
-- Don't minimize or switch tabs during execution
+- Will flag domains showing organic traffic over 20,000

 ## Troubleshooting